Before and after pictures of bamboo removal

 Invasive Bamboo Removal

-Bamboo is a plant with a highly invasive growth pattern that can spread beyond its intended planting area causing encroachment problems with neighbours.
-Our treatment and excavation services are ideal for homeowners and businesses.
+Bamboo is a fast growing plant that can quickly spread beyond its intended planting area causing encroachment problems with neighbours, and damage to structures in its pathway.
+Say goodbye to unwanted Bamboo.

 CONTACT US